Over three-quarters of all publicly-funded research and development takes place in a university, and this is money well spent:

 To communicate the benefits of university-based science and research to the economy, society and people's everyday lives

-Our work on science and research policy is informed by the Research Policy Network, chaired by Professor Paul Boyle (The President and Vice-Chancellor, University of Leicester).
+Our work on science and research policy is informed by the Research Policy Network, chaired by Professor Paul Boyle (Vice-Chancellor, Swansea University).

 In order to remain at the forefront of the global research community, we need to ensure that our universities have the